 climb an oily tall pinang pole to grab the prizes dangling on top of the

 Panjat pinang only held during independence day festival.
 For the last several years in a row Taman Impian Jaya Ancol holds the record of having the most panjat pinang in one area.
-Celebrating Indonesia's 72th year of independence, this year Ancol provides 172 poles!
+Celebrating Indonesia's 72th year of independence, that year Ancol provided 172 poles!
 They are located at Pantai Carnaval Ancol.

 Next to our to do list on the independence day is watching the displays of our alutsista (alat utama sistem pertahanan, free translation in english: the main tool of the defense system).
 This year Living World Mall together with the Indonesia Army exhibit some of them on their front yard.
 We are allowed to touch, take pictures, climb them, even ride one of those vehicles.